MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-migrate-table-fields.md

     For purposes of the example, the ID is `11111111-aaaa-2222-bbbb-333333333333`.

-### Create an empty version the source extension (Ext X v2)
+### Create an empty version the releasing extension (Ext X v2)

-In this step, you create a new version of the source extension that doesn't contain any objects.
+In this step, you create a new version of the releasing extension that doesn't contain any objects.
 It only contains a `migration.json` file that points to **Ext Z**.

-1. In the source extension AL project, add a migration.json file that points to the ID of the transition extension **Ext Z**.
+1. In the releasing extension AL project, add a migration.json file that points to the ID of the transition extension **Ext Z**.

     ```
     {